 Spanish II is an exciting continuation of material learned in Spanish I. Since the Spanish language is more and more common in the United States, there will be much emphasis on grammar, reading, listening and of course...speaking.
-The course will consist of learning many different tenses including preterit, imperfect, future, conditional, and much more.
+The course will consist of learning different tenses in addition to the present.
 There will also be cultural readings and discussions to allow students to see what life is like in different Spanish-speaking regions.
-The students will use the material learned to begin advancing in conversational to utilize their knowledge.
-In addition, the students will be able to take part in Spanish learning games and to watch movies in Spanish.
+The students will use the material learned to begin advancing in conversation to utilize their knowledge.